pangrr/fileexplorer-interview/README.md

 ## The Contract

 The contract object contains some metadata about a contract - its name, id and an array of text blocks.
 Each text block represents a paragraph of text within the contract.
-Within each text block is an array of sentence indices.
-Each sentence indice contains the information of where sentences can be found in the text.
+Each text block contains an array of sentence objects.
+Each object contains details of where sentences are located within it.
 The start and end values are indexes within the text string of the start and end of a sentence.

 ## Requirements